jedi-Knight/BCIS_MapsOverTheWeb_IntroductoryLabExercises/README.md

 ##Exploration material (use these if you want to learn more)

 ### To learn more about Kathmandu Living Labs
-www.kathmandulivinglabs.org
++ www.kathmandulivinglabs.org
-www.kathmandulivinglabs.org/news
++ www.kathmandulivinglabs.org/news
-www.kathmandulivinglabs.org/blog
++ www.kathmandulivinglabs.org/blog

-More learning material at:
++ More learning material at: www.kathmandulivinglabs.org/resource
-www.kathmandulivinglabs.org/resource

-Facebook page:
++ Facebook page: www.facebook.com/kathmandulivinglabs
-facebook.com/kathmandulivinglabs

-Twitter handle:
-@ktmlivinglabs
++ Twitter: www.twitter.com/ktmlivinglabs

 ### Google (or yahoo or bing or whatever) search keywords for exploration:
     kathmandu living labs